Sink or Swim for New Bannon Lawyer as Charity Fraud Case Marches On

 Bannon’s arrest led President Donald Trump to remark to White House reporters that he was not a fan of the charity.

-“I don’t like that project,” Trump said.
+“I don’t like that project,” Trump said in August.
 “I thought it was being done for showboating reasons.”

 The trial is set to begin on May 24, 2021.